kuzzleio/kuzzle/doc/2/guides/write-plugins/1-start-writing-plugins/index.md

 A plugin is a class inheriting from the [Plugin](/core/2/framework/abstract-classes/plugin) class.

 This class must:
- - call the parent constructor with its manifest
+ - call the parent constructor with its [PluginManifest](/core/2/framework/types/plugin-manifest)
  - implements the [init](/core/2/framework/abstract-classes/plugin/init) method

 You can use Kourou to initialize your development environment: `kourou app:scaffold`.